 Safer hand hygiene

 Hand hygiene remains one of the most critical infection prevention strategies in health care.
 However, common antimicrobial ingredients, such as triclosan and triclocarban, which are used widely in health care for hand hygiene, have also been shown to pose health risks to long-term users.
-Health care workers can wash or sanitize their hands in a single shift as many as 100 times according to the Centers for Disease Control and Prevention, leading to measurable exposures.
+Health care workers can wash or sanitize their hands in a single shift as many as 100 times according to CDC, leading to measurable exposures.

-The U.S. Food and Drug Administration (FDA) restricted the use of triclosan and 23 other ingredients in antiseptic washes and rubs for use in health care, effective December 2017.
+The Food and Drug Administration restricted the use of triclosan and 23 other ingredients in antiseptic washes and rubs for use in health care, effective December 2017.

 Join Practice Greenhealth